 - At 3-5 minutes remaining, add your leafy greens.

-- If using tamarind paste/concentrate, taste for final adjustments using the tamarind, kosher salt, and fish sauce.
+- If using tamarind paste/concentrate, taste for final adjustments using the tamarind (for sourness), kosher salt, and/or fish sauce (for saltiness.)

 Notes